7 Best Hiver Alternatives in 2026 (For Teams and Individuals)

 Limitations:

-The Standard plan starts at $50/month for up to 100 contacts and includes a shared inbox, Docs knowledge base, and an AI-powered help widget.
-The Plus plan ($75/month) adds custom fields, advanced permissions, and more Docs sites.
-For teams with many agents but moderate ticket volume, the per-contact pricing model can be significantly cheaper than Hiver’s per-seat model.
+The Standard plan at $25/user/month includes a shared inbox, Docs knowledge base, and an AI-powered help widget.
+The Plus plan ($45/user/month) adds custom fields, advanced permissions, and more Docs sites.
+With a free plan for up to 5 users, Help Scout is an easy, low-cost starting point for small teams leaving Hiver.

 Strengths: